Funding Your Child's College Education With Stock Options And Other Stock Grants (Part 1)

 Likelihood Of Receiving Financial Aid

-The estimated average overall cost of a four-year public college in the United States is $28,000 per year; four-year private colleges in the US average $60,000 per year.
-According to the Federal Methodology Formula to calculate financial need for student aid, a family of four that has one college student and no assets, doesn't make contributions to a qualified retirement plan, and files a joint tax return on $140,000 of adjusted gross income (or more) typically does not qualify for need-based student aid at the average four-year public college ($28,000).
+The average overall cost of a four-year public college in the United States is at least $28,000 per year.
+Four-year private colleges in the US average at least $60,000 per year.
+According to the Federal Methodology Formula to calculate financial need for student aid, a family of four that has one college student and no assets, doesn't make contributions to a qualified retirement plan, and files a joint tax return on $140,000 of adjusted gross income (or more) typically does not qualify for need-based student aid at an average four-year public college ($28,000).
 The same family with $210,000 of adjusted gross income typically does not qualify for need-based student aid at either a public or a private college ($60,000).
 Based solely on these levels of income, the family's expected contribution towards the cost of attendance (COA) exceed the corresponding cost of attendance at both public and private colleges, and the student is therefore not eligible for need-based student aid.

 Eligibility for need-based financial aid at the income levels referenced above applies to families with only one child in college.
 When parents have two or more children in college their portion (parental contribution) of the expected family contribution (EFC) gets split among all of the children in college, in which case one or all of those children may qualify for some need-based financial aid.
 Therefore, for financial-aid purposes, having twins in college at the same time can be more beneficial than having two children in college five years apart.